 Following the date on which the Aerpio Registration Rights Agreement takes effect, we will be required, upon the written request of the holders of 30% of the registrable securities under the Aerpio Registration Rights Agreement, to file a registration statement on Form S-1 (if Form S-3 is not then available to us to use) and use commercially reasonable efforts to effect the registration of all or a portion of these shares for public resale.
 We are required to effect only two registrations pursuant to this provision of the Aerpio Registration Rights Agreement.
-In addition, if we are eligible to file a registration statement on Form S-3, upon the written request of the holders of at least 20% of the registrable securities, we will be required to use commercially reasonable efforts to effect a registration of such shares.
-We are required to effect only two registrations in any twelve month period pursuant to this provision of the Aerpio Registration Rights Agreement.
-The right to have such shares registered on Form S-3 is further subject to other specified conditions and limitations.
+In addition, if we are eligible to file a registration statement on Form S-3, upon the written request of the holders of at least 20% of the registrable securities, we will be required to use commercially reasonable efforts to effect only two registrations in any twelve month period pursuant to this provision of the Aerpio Registration was registered on Form S-3 is further subject to other specified conditions and limitations.
 If we register any of our securities either for our own account or for the account of other security holders, the holders of these shares are entitled to include their shares in the registration.
 Subject to certain exceptions contained in the Aerpio Registration Rights Agreement, we and the underwriters may limit the number of shares included in the underwritten offering to the number of shares which we and the underwriters determine in our sole discretion will not jeopardize the success of the offering.
 The Aerpio Registration Rights Agreement contains customary cross-indemnification provisions, under which we are obligated to indemnify holders of registrable securities in the event of material misstatements or omissions in the registration statement attributable to us, and they are obligated to indemnify us for material misstatements or omissions attributable to them.